infracost/docs/docs/supported_resources.md

 title: Supported resources
 ---

 Infracost supports over 200 Terraform resources across AWS, Google and Azure.
 Over 500 free resources have also been identified; these are not shown in the CLI output since they are free.
+Free resources can be seen when running the CLI with the `--log-level debug` flag, look for "Skipping free resource" lines.

 The quickest way to find out if your Terraform resources are supported is to run [`infracost breakdown`](/docs#usage) with the `--show-skipped` flag.
 This shows the unsupported resources, some of which might be free.